liuwuliuyun/tf-mcp-server/docs/terraform-golang-source-tools.md

 All tools include comprehensive error handling and will return meaningful error messages when:
 - Required parameters are missing
 - Invalid parameter values are provided
-- Terraform commands fail
 - Providers are not available
 - Network issues occur

 ## Performance Considerations

-- Schema queries require Terraform initialization and may be slow for first-time provider downloads
+- Network connectivity affects provider download times
 - Results should be cached when possible
-- Large schemas may take time to process
+- Large source files may take time to process
-- Network connectivity affects provider download times

 ## Future Enhancements

 Potential improvements include:
 - Integration with real golang source code indexing services
-- Caching of schema results
+- Caching of source code results
 - Support for private provider registries
 - Enhanced error reporting and diagnostics
-- Performance optimizations for large schemas
+- Performance optimizations for large source files